sifat18/musicians/README.md

 # Welcome to "Musicals" React Project

 ## Looking for Hiring Musicians?
-Then You are the right place!
+Then You are at the right place!
 visit this page and hire your favorite musicians!!!
 [Musicals](https://quizzical-mirzakhani-8a9829.netlify.app/)